By Ana on Mar 23, 2018 5:06:05 PM

 It should be noted that in Psious we have Instructions Manuals for each virtual environment available to our customers.
 There you can see in detail an explanation of each scenario, a treatment protocol with guides, steps to follow in each session, recommendations for use and recommended bibliography.
 In addition to videos, courses and case studies.
 Obviously, it is an information of an advisory nature that the health professional can evaluate and intervene according to the needs and characteristics of each user.

-And you, have you already used Psious to treat EBD?
+Have you already used Psious to treat EBD?
 As always, you can leave us your opinions on our social media sites.
 We love to listen your experiences!

 The Renfrew Center Foundation for Eating Disorders, (published September 2002, revised October 2003).
 "Eating Disorders 101 Guide: A Summary of Issues, Statistics and Resources,"